RobAtSGH/CourseraGettingCleaningData/week1_LectureSamples/README.md

 downloading_data.R contains a wrapper getFile(url,destfile,dir=".",method="auto") that will check for the existence of dir and create it recursively if not.
 It provides for a clean download destination directory without worrying about creating it beforehand.

+The function readExcel(file,index=1) loads the xlsx library if not already loaded and reads the first spreadsheet tab from the specified file by default, returning a data.table.
+Passing a value for index determines which tab is returned.

 ## File Download Collection

 ### Fri Apr 10 10:40:50 2015